mb-wali/semantic-versioning/README.md

   “changes”)
 * Lowercase the first letter on the first word.
 * Leave out a period (.) at the end.
-* Avoid writing subjects longer than 80 charactersThe commit body.
+* Avoid writing subjects longer than 80 characters

+### The commit body.

 Just like the header subject, use the imperative, present tense for the body.
 It should include the motivation for the change and contrast this with previous